brianhigh/challenging_data/waddl_to_csv.md

 characters.
 That's why the warning said, *appears* to contain embedded nulls.

 Unfortunately, some file reading functions do not support UTF-16LE encoding.
-To use those functions with UTF-16LE files, you have to convert the format beforehand.
+To use those functions with UTF-16LE files, you have to convert the format beforehand, as we did in Appendix I with `readLines()` before using `fread()`.